Xi Chapter, Psi Upsilon Fraternity: Architecture

 The house features an arched entrance, several chimneys, a turret, a slate roof, and steep intersecting gables.
 The entrance features a Roman arch made of brownstone, pilasters with brownstone capitals, a large fanlight and a double-leaf, paneled doors.
 Over the entrance is a brownstone plaque with the fraternity's crest and dates.
 Its windows are leaded glass.
 Most of its window openings have segmented arch tops, with brick headers and brownstone sills.
 The building corners are finished in darker stone or brick in quoining patterns.

 On the north side, the chapter house has an open porch or loggia with ironwork railings between brownstone columns and capitals with carvings of stylized leaves.
 A second porch is at the rear of the house and features columns with rock-faced or rusticated granite discs.

 Its interior is largely reflective of a major restyling done in 1916.
-The first floor includes three larges rooms, with built-in wooden seating and a paneled wainscot.
+The first floor includes three large rooms, with built-in wooden seating and a paneled wainscot.
 A mezzanine projects into the dining room and features a colonnade with arched spandrels, wooden corbels, and wood paneling.
 The upper floors include bedrooms and a chapter room.